arista-eosplus/packer-ztpserver/README.md

   WSGI related logs will be in ```/var/log/messages``` and ```/var/log/httpd/error.log``` Refer to the [ZTPServer Documentation](http://ztpserver.readthedocs.org/en/develop/) to learn how to customize your ZTPServer.
 You can create some [vEOS](https://github.com/arista-eosplus/packer-veos) nodes using Packer to help get your demo working even faster.

-###Post-Installation
+###Post-Installation Tips
-If Packer is installed via the script above, the packer binary wasn't permanently added to your ```PATH```.
+If Packer is installed via the script above, the packer binary path wasn't permanently added to your system ```PATH``` variable.
 If you intend on using Packer again, you might consider updating your ```PATH``` variable.

 **NIX-Based Terminal**